junzis/pyModeS/docs/quickstart.md

                                [--quiet]
 ```

-Opens a TCP connection to a Mode-S Beast binary feed (dump1090's
+Opens a TCP connection to a Mode-S Beast binary feed (dump1090,
-default port 30005, dump1090-fa, readsb, piaware, AirSquitter) and
+dump1090-fa, readsb, piaware, AirSquitter) and
 emits decoded JSON lines to stdout as they arrive.
 Legacy AVR raw
 text format is not supported in v3.